 What Islam Says on Online Forex Trading

-In the olden days, there were of course no computers or telephones, so the aspect of making a deal face to face wasn’t much of a question.
+In the olden days, there were of course no computers or telephones, so the aspect of making a deal face to face (or hand to hand) wasn’t much of a question.
 In fact, one could extrapolate that it was natural and accepted for a deal to made between two different parties.
-In modern times, it can be argued that in Forex trading, the deal is made between a Forex broker and a trader, so this would qualify under such a definition of two different parties, which would be permissible according to Islamic law.
+In modern times, it can be argued that in regards to Forex trading, the deal is made between a Forex broker and a trader, so this would qualify under such a definition of two different parties, which would be permissible according to Islamic law.

-It is here that we arrive at the biggest hurdle in attempting to answer the question “Is Forex halal or haram?”.
+It is here that we arrive at the biggest hurdle in attempting to answer the question “Is Forex halal or haram?”
 Generally, Forex traders do not expect to take actual delivery of the currency they are “buying”, and never actually own the currency that they are “selling”.
 They are simply speculating that the value of one with go up and the value of another will go down.
-Is such speculation permissible?
+Is such speculation permissible according to Islamic law?

-We can start by saying that Islam recognises that nearly all adult human beings strive to improve their financial positions, and that life involves a large element of uncertainty.
+We can start by saying that Islam recognizes that nearly all adult human beings strive to improve their financial positions, and that life involves a large element of uncertainty.
 In life we are confronted with many choices, the outcome of which is unclear, and we strive to use intelligence and skill in choosing the available option that will produce the superior outcome.
-However, we then must go on to say that gambling is strictly forbidden in Islam, even as a form of recreation or entertainment when undertaken with small monies which the gambler might be said to be able to afford to lose.
+However, we then must go on to say that gambling is strictly forbidden by Islamic law, even as a form of recreation or entertainment when undertaken with small monies which the gambler might be said to be able to afford to lose.

-A stronger argument could be made that a Muslim has no business speculating unless he or she has a firm basis upon which to anticipate success.
+A stronger argument could be made that a Muslim has no business speculating on the currency markets unless he or she has a firm basis upon which to anticipate success.
 This would mean that trades must involve either some element of fundamental analysis or technical analysis which the trader actually has a firm reason to believe in.
 One example might be trend following trends that have an academically established track record as a profitable trading method in liquid financial markets, and trading these trends using Islamic FX Brokers.
-A trader could argue that a strong trend is easier to establish – and is also like to have an underlying (if invisible) “fundamental” reason behind it - than a classical fundamental economic outlook which might be disputed by professional economists!
+A trader could argue that a strong technical trend is easier to establish – and is also likely to have an underlying (if invisible) “fundamental” reason behind it - than a classical fundamental economic outlook which might be disputed by professional economists!

 Creating a Muslim Forex Account